 PhysicsSelf-organization is a common process in the universe.
-For example, the growth of snowflakes that exhibit complex global structures without any central organization.
-This is the result of a seemingly chaotic process of supercooled water droplets colliding and freezing as they fall from the sky.
+For example, the growth of snowflakes that exhibit complex patterns.
+This is the result of a chaotic process of supercooled water droplets colliding and freezing as they fall from the sky.

 Molecular Self AssemblyA chemical process whereby molecules self-organize into a predictable structure without outside control.
 There is interest in using this process to manufacturer nanotechnology and nanomaterials.

 BiologyBiological systems commonly self-organize.
 It is also common for species to exhibit social behavior whereby individuals coordinate at a local level to achieve a common goal.
 This can be seen in a flock of birds, school of fish and the ability of ants to organize work.

 ComputingSelf-organization is a common technique for implementing software.
 For example, self-organizing local networks such as a mobile game system that can automatically network with nearby game systems to implement a multiplayer experience.